Jana-Marie/anotter-sensor-hub/README.md

 # anotter-sensor-hub

-An ESP32 based environment sensor hub with prometheus interface.
-It pairs perfectly with Sensirion SEN05x (depictured SEN055) sensors, which provide PM1, PM2.5, PM4, PM10, Temperature, Humidity, VOC and NOC index.
-Furthermore other I2C, SPI or PWM sensors can be added to the designated connectors.
-All ESP32 pins are broken out to offer bodging all sensors imaginable to the host board.
+This is an ESP32-based environmental sensor hub that comes with a Prometheus interface.
+It is designed to work perfectly with Sensirion SEN05x sensors, such as the depictured SEN055.
+These sensors provide PM1, PM2.5, PM4, PM10, temperature, humidity, VOC, and NOC indices.
+In addition, other I2C, SPI, or PWM sensors can be added to the designated connectors.
+All ESP32 pins are broken out, allowing you to connect any sensor imaginable to the host board.

 The PCB and components (w/o SEN055) are about ~5$, with SEN055 it comes up to ~40€/sensor node.